billdueber/marc2solr_example/README.markdown

 Having said all that, I use `threach` in production with no problems; just program defensively.

 # CHANGES
+0.4.1
+: Stop using Bundler; it messes up trying to include custom code in your `lib` directory.

 0.4
 :  Update marcspec version requirement to 0.7; this changes the configuration for a custom function to indicate what module function with the key   :functionSymbol (instead of the former :moduleSymbol).
 It's a module function, not any sort of method.